Opeyemi94/My_LITA_Project/README.md

 # My_LITA_Project
-this is where i documented my first Project while learning Data Analysis with the Incubator Hub
+This is where i documented my first Project while learning Data Analysis with the Incubator Hub.